ScalaWilliam/git-watch/README.md

   * <a href="https://github.com/ActionFPS/ActionFPS-Game/blob/960794fd4bde6cc56d812e7cb09c0d25685b633c/Makefile.deploy">Build a game server binary and deploy it</a> with `systemd` on a bare metal server.
 * [ScalaWilliam.com](https://www.scalawilliam.com/) (previously):
   * Build the static site and deploy it automatically to Firebase.
-  * However, now I <a href="https://github.com/ScalaWilliam/ScalaWilliam.com/blob/master/.travis.yml">deploy to Firebase via Travis-CI</a> in order to have fewer servers to manage.
+  * However, now I <a href="https://github.com/ScalaWilliam/ScalaWilliam.com/blob/master/.travis.yml">deploy to Firebase via Travis-CI</a> (<a href="https://www.youtube.com/watch?v=QLVzozWDYAs">See a YouTube tutorial</a>) in order to have fewer servers to manage.
 Unfortunately, deploy speeds are poorer than git watch.
   * Before Git Watch and Travis, I used a custom PHP WebHook receiver.
 However there was too much management involved in getting it to work:
     Setting up PHP-FPM, nginx, etc, just for simple deployments.
   * Git Watch only needs HTTPS access and that's it!